manikandan-e/document/multi-host-postcode-gerrit.md

 single host postcode access through LPC interface.
 Hence, multiple-host are not supported by mechanism.

+ As the open BMC architectrue is evolving, the single host support becomes contingent and needs multiple-host post code access to be implemented.

 ## Background and References

 [OCP Debug Card with LCD Spec v1.0]